THE IMPORTANCE OF CUSTOMER CENTRIC MARKETING

 What is a customer centric approach?

 Being customer centric requires your customer to be the starting point for every action, process and every line of thought.
-It means making decisions to ensure your customers have an authentic experience as a non negotiable - ultimately driving profit and competitive advantage through customer loyalty and referring new customers.
+It means making marketing decisions to ensure your customers have an authentic experience as a non negotiable - the ultimate benefits being profit growth and competitive advantage through customer acquisition and referring new customers.

-At its core customer centricity is about being authentic - no half truths and defining an experience from the very beginning that is the best you can sincerely deliver.
-To embed this customer experience right across the sales journey - through the the attract and awareness stage, right through to the closing of the sale and even continuing through to post purchase and the delight stage.
+At its core customer centricity is about being authentic - no half truths and defining a customer experience from the very beginning that is the best you can sincerely deliver.
+The goal is to embed this customer experience right across the sales journey - through the attract and awareness stage, right through to the closing of the sale and even continuing through to post purchase and the 'delight' stage.

 Why is customer centricity important?

 Being customer centric is vital in today’s social sharing world.
-If you have an unhappy customer, no longer will they just tell their 6 friends, but their entire social network.
-There are also more competitors to move toward in quicker and easier ways.
-The power of a Customer Centric approach is seen through Deloitte and Touche who found that companies applying this approach were 60% more profitable than counterpart companies who were not.
+If you have an unhappy customer, no longer will they just tell their 6 friends, but potentially, their entire social network.
+And it's much easier to switch to competitors than ever before.
+The power of a Customer Centric approach is evidenced by the research from Deloitte that found that companies the followed a customer centric approach were 60% more profitable than counterpart companies.